omarali1010/vantage-garage-community/README.md

 ## Why the App is built
-This Project was a part from the "CS1023 Softwaretechnik-Projekt" at THM university. from 3 Students :
+This Project was a part from the "CS1023 Softwaretechnik-Projekt" at THM university.Which is developed by 3 Students :
 - **Scholz, Sarah**
 Projektmanagerin